 What is Meatless Monday Now?

 Meatless Monday was revived in 2003 to help prevent illnesses associated with excessive meat consumption.
-Americans eat almost 50 percent more than the recommend daily amount.
+Americans eat almost 50 percent more than the recommended daily amount.
 Meatless Monday’s message is: “one day a week, cut out meat” to help people to do something good for themselves and for the planet.

 - It’s the day people look to start new positive changes.